almazrafi/Fugen/README.md

 ## Installation:
 ### CocoaPods
-To install Fugen using [CocoaPods](http://cocoapods.org) dependency manager, add the line to `Podfile`:
+To install Fugen using [CocoaPods](http://cocoapods.org) dependency manager, add this line to your `Podfile`:
 ```ruby
 pod 'Fugen', '~> 1.0.0'
 ```